Chamoli district: History

 According to Pt.
 Harikrishna Raturi, King Bhanu Pratap was the first ruler of Panwar dynasty in Garhwal who founded Chanpur-Garhi as his capital.
 This was the strongest garh (fort) of the fifty-two in of garhwal.

 The devastating earthquake of 8 September 1803 weakened the economic and administrative set-up of Garhwal state.
 Taking advantage of the situation, Gorkhas attacked Garhwal under the command of Amar Singh Thapa and Hastidal Chanturia.
 They established there, reign over half of the Garhwal in 1804 up to 1815 this region remain under Gorkha rule.

-Meanwhile, the king of Panwar dynasty Raja Sudarshan Shah contacted east India Company and sought help.
-With the help of British he defected Gorkas and merged the eastern part of Alaknanda and Mandakini along with the capital srinagar in British Garhwal from that time this region was known as British Garhwal and the capital of Garhwal was set up at Tehri instead of Srinagar.
-In the beginning British ruler kept this area under Dehradun and Saharanpur.
-But later on the British established a new district in this area and named it Pauri.
-Today's chamoli was a tehsil of the same.
+Meanwhile, the king of the Panwar dynasty, Raja Sudarshan Shah, contacted the East India Company and sought help.
+With the help of the British he defeated the Gorkas and merged the eastern part of Alaknanda and Mandakini along with the capital Srinagar and the capital of Garhwal was set up at Tehri instead of Srinagar.
+In the beginning, British rulers kept this area under Dehradun and Saharanpur.
+But later on, the British established a new district in this area and named it Pauri.
+Today's Chamoli was a tehsil of the same.
 On 24 February 1960, tehsil Chamoli was upgraded to a new district.
-In October 1997, two complete tehsil and two other blocks (partially) of district chamoli were merged into a new formed district Rudraprayag.
+In October 1997, two complete tehsil and two other blocks (partially) of district Chamoli were merged into a new formed district, Rudraprayag.

 Geography

 Chamoli, carved as a separate revenue district in 1960 out of the erstwhile Garhwal district, lies in the Central Himalaya and constitutes a part of the celebrated 'Kedar Kshetra'.
 Chamoli District is surrounded by Uttarkashi in the northwest, Pithoragarh in the east, Bageshwar in the southeast, Almora in the west, Pauri Garhwal in the southwest and Rudraprayag in the west.
-The geographical area of the District is around 7520 km2.
+The geographical area of the district is around 7520 km2.